ClimateGenie/tree/README.md

 Exploration of additional dissemination methods:

 - **Conversational AI:** Deployment through chatbots to engage with users directly.
-- **Social Media Integration:** Partner with platforms for in-app misinformation detection.
+- **Social Media Integration:** Develop the extension to work within social-media sites directly.
-- **Mobile and Web Platforms:** Development of dedicated apps and websites for easier access.
+- **Mobile and Web Platforms:** Development of dedicated apps and websites for easier access to people who can't use web extensions, e.g. Government workers and Mobile users

 ### Future Partnerships

 #### Educational Collaborations

 - **Curriculum Integration:** Utilize the systematic debunking methodology as an educational resource.
-- **Climate Classroom Involvement:** Partner with academic programs to integrate the tool into learning environments.
+There is already some traction for this within the Monash School of Film, Media and Journalism.

 #### Fact Checking Alliances